Nigeria

 Capital gains tax (CGT) on termination benefits

-Income that qualifies as termination benefits (compensation for loss of office) in line with the Capital Gain Tax Act will be subject to CGT on the portion of the income above NGN 10 million (see Capital gains tax in the Other taxes section).
+For income that qualifies as termination benefits (compensation for loss of office), only the amount exceeding ₦50 million represents chargeable gains, a significant increase from the former ₦10 million threshold. (see Capital gains tax in the Other taxes section).